On the Convergence of Muon and Beyond: Introduction

-To bridge this critical theoretical gap, this work establishes a rigorous and complete theoretical foundation for the Muon optimizer.
-Our main contributions are threefold: \begin{itemize} \item For general non-convex settings, we provide a convergence analysis for both the standard Muon (Algorithm \ref{alg:muon}, Option MVR1 with $\gamma=0$) and the Muon-MVR1 algorithm (Algorithm \ref{alg:muon}, Option MVR1). \item Regarding the optimal convergence rate, we are the first to demonstrate that the Variance-Reduction Muon-MVR2 algorithm (Algorithm \ref{alg:muon}, Option MVR2) can overcome the bottleneck of traditional momentum methods, achieving the optimal ergodic convergence rate of $\tilde{\mathcal{O}}(T^{-1/3})$. \item Under the Polyak-Łojasiewicz (PL) condition, we prove that our proposed algorithms, Muon-MVR1, and Muon-MVR2, all achieve sublinear convergence rates.
-More precisely, we demonstrate that Muon-MVR1 converge at a rate of $\tilde{\mathcal{O}}(1/T^{1/2})$, and Muon-MVR2 converges at an accelerated rate of $\tilde{\mathcal{O}}(1/T^{2/3})$ \end{itemize}

-We also refer readers to see the main contributions of our works and comparisons with the existing works in Table \ref{tab:compare}.
+To close this gap, we establish a rigorous theoretical foundation for Muon.
+Our contributions are threefold, all under \textbf{horizon-free} learning-rate schedules and hence anytime: \begin{itemize}[ leftmargin=1.0em, labelsep=0.5em, itemsep=2pt, topsep=2pt, parsep=0pt, partopsep=0pt] \item In general non-convex settings, we analyze both the standard Muon (Algorithm \ref{alg:muon}, Option MVR1 with $\gamma_t=0$) and Muon-MVR1, recovering the baseline anytime convergence rate $\widetilde{\mathcal{O}}(T^{-1/4})$. \item We further provide, to the best of our knowledge, the first analysis in an unconstrained Muon-style setting showing that Muon-MVR2 (Algorithm~\ref{alg:muon}, Option MVR2) attains the optimal anytime convergence rate $\widetilde{\mathcal{O}}(T^{-1/3})$, matching the best-known complexity for variance-reduced momentum methods. \item Under the PL condition, we establish anytime guarantees for best-iterate performance and, with an additional uniform gradient bound along the iterates, for last-iterate performance.
+Specifically, Muon-MVR1 and Muon-MVR2 attain best-iterate rates of $\widetilde{\mathcal{O}}(T^{-1/4})$ and $\widetilde{\mathcal{O}}(T^{-1/3})$ for the expected square-root suboptimality, and last-iterate objective-gap rates of $\mathcal{O}(T^{-1/4})$ and $\mathcal{O}(T^{-1/3})$, respectively. \end{itemize} Table \ref{tab:compare} summarizes the main contributions of our work and compares them with existing methods.